Flag Day (film)

-Flag Day is a 2021 American drama film directed by and starring Sean Penn.
-His daughter Dylan Penn co-stars.
-It premiered in competition at the 2021 Cannes Film Festival.
-It was released on August 20, 2021, by United Artists Releasing.
+Flag Day is a 2021 American drama film directed by and starring Sean Penn based on Jennifer Vogel's 2004 memoir, Flim-Flam Man: A True Family History.
+It premiered in competition at the 2021 Cannes Film Festival and was released in cinemas on August 20, 2021 by United Artists Releasing.
 The film has received mixed reviews from critics.

 Premise

 The daughter of a con artist struggles to come to terms with her father's past, involving the fourth-largest seizure of counterfeit bills in U.S. history, nearly $20 million.

-The film is based on Jennifer Vogel's 2004 memoir, Flim-Flam Man : A True Family History.